Mission 21

 Persistently promoting peace

 Peacebuilding and reconciliation work in South Sudan are more important than ever.
 The state structures are weak and the country is confronted with a lot of violence, especially against women, with floods as a result of global warming and with hundreds of thousands of refugees due to the war in neighboring Sudan.
-The churches play a decisive role in reconciling the divided society.
-Mission 21 supports the projects of its partner church, the Presbyterian Church of South Sudan, and the Federation of South Sudanese Churches.
-Together, we promote trust-building and the development of non-violent and just relationships.
-We help people to deal with difficult experiences through trauma and reconciliation work.
+The churches play a crucial role in reconciling the divided society.

 Thank you very much for supporting our efforts to promote peace in South Sudan.